thedeveloperever/thedeveloperever/README.md

 ## dotslashlevi's Profile
 - I'm learning/working on
-  - A MacOS optimizer that does basic service disabling and optimizing
+  - A MacOS optimizer that does basic service disabling and optimizing ☑️
-  - Recoding my website using tailwindcss
+  - Recoding my website using tailwindcss ⏩
+  - Learning C and C++ ✏️
+  - Testing Windows Tweaks 😄

 - Interests
-  - Cybersecurity
+  - Cybersecurity 🐛
-  - System administration
+  - System administration 👾
-  - Content creation
-  - Scripting
+  - Scripting 🗞️